 - Multi-Modal Transportation Study

-- The Campus Bike Plan is being finalized and will be approved in 2014.
+- The Campus Bike Plan was approved in 2014.

 - Educational courses, events, and materials are being created and promoted to ensure that cyclists know the rules of the road and are respectful of pedestrians and drivers

 - The Campus Bike Center provides a central location for bicycle advocacy, education, and encouragement, through hands-on experiential learning that empowers visitors to maintain their own bicycles and help others in the community.